-As a result of the negative change in the fair market valuation of the cash flow hedge portfolio in 2016, AOCI amounted to a net liability of \in -9.8 billion for 2016, as compared to a net liability of \in -9.5 billion for 2015.
-The corresponding \in 0 billion tax effect led to a net deferred tax asset of € 2.6 billion as of 31 December 2016 as compared to a net deferred tax asset of € 2.6 billion as of 31 December 2015.
+As a result of the positive change in the fair market valuation of the cash flow hedge portfolio in 2017, AOCI amounted to a net asset of €+0.8 billion for 2017, as compared to a net liability of €-9.8 billion for 2016.
+The corresponding €-2.8 billion tax effect led to a net deferred tax liability of €-0.2 billion as of 31 December 2017 as compared to a net deferred tax asset of €2.6 billion as of 31 December 2016.

-For further information, please refer to the "Notes to the IFRS Consolidated Financial Statements - Note 35.5: Derivative financial instruments and hedge accounting disclosure".
+For further information, please refer to the "Notes to the IFRS Consolidated Financial Statements - Note 35.5: Derivative Financial Instruments and Hedge Accounting Disclosure".